What is Parliamentary Debate?

 Now, the trend in the world stage parli – WSDC – the US debaters are dominating and winning even in British style debate.
 Why?
 US debaters focus more on research and evidence due to their training in PF, LD, and Policy, so their content of debate case is much stronger.
 In other words, by US debaters’ participation in the WSDC, other opponents have been challenged by the more sophistication US debaters bring to this circuit.

-ADL’s Coaches With Successful Parli Debate Experience
+ADL’s Coach With Successful Parli Debate Experience

 Debate, Speech, and Writing Instructor